forty8bits/feedhenry-backbone/README.md

 just because I really like the style and want to see if something so smooth will be possible through an HTML/CSS based mobile app.
 I'm optimistic that it will.

-At the moment it's basic, and iffy... made over the course of 2 days as I learn JavaScript (having previously used it mostly only through jQuery for simple client side effects or ajax), in between work and a disgraceful amount of study for upcoming college exams.
+At the moment it's basic, and iffy... made over the course of 2 days as I improve my JavaScript (having previously used it mostly only through jQuery for simple client side effects or ajax), in between work and a disgraceful amount of study for upcoming college exams.
 After they're behind me, I plan on taking the